 There are three significant ways that the IRS can disallow your exchange and the capital gains on the sale of your property to be 100% taxable.

 Let me assure you here when we see investors run afoul of the tax rules, and they almost invariably believe there is something they can do to correct their mistake.

-Real estate investors are often entrepreneurs who are type A and are used to being able to figure things out as they go but let me assure you here; if you screw any of these three things up, you will not be able to fix it, and the toothpaste is not going back in the tube.
-There are no do-overs, and the price of learning the hard way can be high, so an investor would be well served to learn of the rules of the road, as they say before attempting a 1031 exchange.
+Real estate investors are often entrepreneurs who are Type A personalities and are used to being able to figure things out as they go but let me assure you here; if you screw any of these three things up, you will not be able to fix it, and the toothpaste is not going back in the tube.
+There are no do-overs, and the price of learning the hard way can be high, so an investor would be well served to learn the rules of the road, as they say, before attempting a 1031 exchange.